heal-research/HEAL.Parsers.DIAdem/docs/development.md

 1.0.0-prerelease < 1.0.1-prerelease < 1.0.1-rc < 1.0.1
 ```

 The master and feature branches are used for feature development and track versions with the `prerelease` suffix.
-These branches are considered by the CI pipeline which regularly builds publicly available packages and pushes them to the [public feed]().
+These branches are considered by the CI pipeline which regularly builds publicly available packages and pushes them to the public DevOps feed.
+Stable versions are subsequently published to the public nuget.org feed.